Uzbek6565/CarwashAnalyzer/README.md

 # CarwashAnalyzer
 Web app for analyzing informations of self car washing service based on DB data

-This web app analyzes and hepls owners of self car washing services to make future plans and making marketing to increase the number of customers.
+This web app analyzes and helps owners of self car washing services to make future plans and making marketing to increase the number of customers.

 You can start project cloning the master branch.